Independent coalition in graphs: existence and characterization: Graphs with large independent coalition number

 \section{Graphs with large independent coalition number}

-Our main goal in this section is to investigate structure of graphs $G$ with $IC(G)=n$, under specified conditions.
-In addition, we will characterize all trees $T$ with $IC(T)=n-1$.
-Let us begin with an observation that characterizes all disconnected graphs $G$ with $IC(G)=n$.
+Our main goal in this section is to investigate structure of graphs $G$ of order $n$ with $IC(G)=n$, under specified conditions.
+In addition, we will characterize all trees $T$ of order $n$ with $IC(T)=n-1$.
+Let us begin with an observation that characterizes all disconnected graphs $G$ of order $n$ with $IC(G)=n$.